Bonnie Henrickson

 Bonnie Henrickson (born April 13, 1963) is the former head women's college basketball coach at the University of California, Santa Barbara.
-Prior to becoming the head coach at UC Santa Barbara, Henrickson was the head coach at the University of Kansas from 2004 to 2015, combining a record of 186–171, and before Kansas, Henrickson was the head coach at Virginia Tech, where she led the Hokies to a 158–62 record, including 7 post-season appearances.
+Prior to becoming the head coach at UC Santa Barbara, Henrickson was the head coach at the University of Kansas from 2004 to 2015, combining a record of 186–171, and before Kansas, Henrickson was the head coach at Virginia Tech, where she led the Hokies to a 158–62 record, including seven post-season appearances.

 Biography

 Henrickson is a native of Willmar, Minnesota.
 She has four siblings.
 She graduated from St. Cloud State University in 1986.
 When playing at SCSU, she helped win three Northern Sun Conference championships and advance to three NCAA Division II quarterfinals.
 In her four years at SCSU, they compiled a 97–25 record, including a 31–4 record in her sophomore season.
 She has records at SCSU in total points scored (4th – 1,731), rebounds (3rd – 995), free throws (1st – 507) and free throw percentage (4th – .790).
 She also was named to the All-Conference Team three times.
 Henrickson was a team captain her junior and senior years.
-She earned her master's degree in Physical Education in 1988 from Western Illinois University while holding the position as a graduate assistant coach with the women's basketball team.
+She earned her master's degree in Physical Education in 1988 from Western Illinois University while holding a position as a graduate assistant coach with the women's basketball team.